What Is The Time Limit For An Accident At Work Claim?

 This is one of the main reasons it is advised to start a claim as soon as possible following the accident.
 Additionally starting your accident at work claim before your time limit could ensure that you still have time to gather and prepare the necessary documents.

-When making a claim, you will need evidence of:
+When claiming compensation for your personal injury, you will need evidence of:

 This can be presented in several forms including: